iProov/flutter/README.md

 For full documentation, please read the respective [iOS](https://github.com/iProov/ios#options) and [Android](https://github.com/iProov/android#options) native SDK documentation.

-A summary of the support for the various SDK options in Flutter is provided below:
+A summary of the support for the various SDK options in Flutter is provided below.
+All options are nullable and any options not set will default to their platform-specific default value.

 | Option                                          | Type               | iOS   | Android |
 |-------------------------------------------------|--------------------|-------|---------|